mcm223/dwa15-spring2018/servers-and-git/local-domain.md

 So far, you've created a new application called `hello-world` that exists as a copy on Github.com and also your local machine.
 Now let's look at how you'll actually run/preview this application via your local server.

-In week 1, we accessed our local server by visiting `http://localhost` which loaded the contents of our `htdocs` folder since that's what the document root was configured to.
+In Week 1, we accessed our local server by visiting `http://localhost` which loaded the contents of our `htdocs` folder since that's what the document root was configured to.

 We could switch between working on different applications by changing the document root to point to whatever project we're working on, but that would get tedious.
 Instead, we want to create unique local URLs we can use to access each application we build.

 For example, we want to start with a URL `http://hello-world.loc` that points to `htdocs/hello-world` as its document root.

-Likewise, you'll do the same thing for each of the 4 unique applications you build for the projects in this course (`http://p1.loc` => `/htdocs/p1/`, `http://p2.loc` => `htdocs/p2/`, etc.)
+Likewise, you'll do the same thing for each of the 4 unique applications you build for the projects in this course (`http://p1.loc` => `htdocs/p1`, `http://p2.loc` => `htdocs/p2`, etc.)

-In order to do this, we'll use something called **Virtual Hosts**.
+In order to do this, we'll configure our Apache web servers to run multiple applications via [Virtual Hosts](https://httpd.apache.org/docs/2.4/vhosts/).

 ## Step 1.
 Tell Apache to use the virtual hosts file